kllychung/workoutapp/README.md

 ## workoutapp
 Android app that
-1. lets user go through an exercise routine.
+1. lets user go through a series of exercises.
 Each exercise is timed.
-2. calculates their bmi in english units and metric units
+2. allows a user to calculate bmi in english units and metric units
 3. records user's history of completed exercises

 ## Installation